 We’ve already added our “iOS UI Design” template as a Library so you can start with these building blocks for your next design.
 Keep your eyes peeled for some Libraries we’ve been working on that we’ll be sharing with you soon!

 We’d love to hear what you think of Libraries.
-If you have any questions or feedback or you simply want to tell us how you’ve been using them, get in touch with us via our support page or join in the conversation on Twitter, or on our Facebook group.
+If you have any questions or feedback or you simply want to tell us how you’ve been using them, get in touch with us via our support page or join in the conversation on Twitter.

 We’ve already received requests for new features and we’re hard at work on some exciting stuff for future updates, including introducing Text Styles and Layer Styles to Sketch Libraries.